Greek Tech Entrepreneurship Prospects

 Written by Dimitris Tsingos

 Tech entrepreneur.
-Startup investor.
-Loves politics, philosophy and science.
+Angel investor.
 European federalist.

 Responses (1)